 What can I use instead of ground beef?

-You can substitute ground beef with ground turkey, chicken, or plant-based proteins such as tofu or tempeh.
+You can swap in ground turkey, chicken, or plant proteins like tofu or tempeh.

 Is this dish gluten-free?

-Yes, you can make this dish gluten-free by using tamari instead of soy sauce and ensuring all other ingredients are gluten-free.
+Yes—just use tamari instead of soy sauce and check that all your ingredients say gluten-free.

 Can I make this in advance?